luizgustavops/ibpcalc/README.md

      cmake .
      make (will generate the libibpcalc.so library and ibpcalc_test unit tests binary) make test (check the result log in the Testing dir)

+* Additional documentation
+     Please read the doc/ directory files for algorithm explanation and the coding style used in this project.